-Bent Grass
+Creeping Bent

-In selecting permanent turf-making varieties for the lawn, Bentgrass may well receive consideration.
+In selecting permanent turf-making varieties for the lawn, Creeping Bent may well receive consideration.
 This has become familiar to many because of its extensive use on putting greens and its increasing use on lawns.

-The pure Bentgrass makes a turf of fine texture.
+Creeping Bent makes a turf of fine texture.
 It has a rich, almost brilliant color, and grows so quickly that weeds are crowded out.
 It makes a solid carpet-like lawn which can be mown closely, but is somewhat more subject to disease attacks.
-To bring out its full beauty, a Bentgrass lawn must be topdressed at least once a year.
+To bring out its full beauty, a Bent lawn must be topdressed at least once a year.

-For further information send for free booklet Scotts Bentgrass Lawns.
+For further information about Creeping Bent grass send for free booklet BENT LAWNS.